Is $40,000 a Good Salary for a Single Person?

 While there’s no one-size-fits-all approach to budgeting, there are some things you’ll want to do at the outset.
 A good place to start?
 Setting your short- and long-term financial goals.
 Next, calculate how much money you’re bringing in each month — and where it’s going.
 (Reviewing recent financial statements can be useful at this stage.)

 Once you have a good understanding of your financial picture, select a budgeting method — and then follow it.
-Remember, a budget isn’t written in stone, so plan on reviewing and adjusting yours regularly to ensure it still fits you.
+Remember, a budget isn’t written in stone, so plan on reviewing and adjusting yours regularly to ensure it still fits your circumstances.

 How to Maximize a $40K Salary